ya0guang/PoBF/README.md

 When copying input, or constructing datatypes in the ECALL, we need to use unsafe code.
 Also this cannot be avoided when constructing the output buffer.

-Maybe we also need to seperate OCALLs?
+Maybe we also need to seperate OCALLs from the context and wrap them with precondition verifications? e.g., the input arguments should not be tainted by secrets.

 #### Potential Solutions

 - Provide a library to wrap unsafe code
 - Transfer types directly across enclave boundry
-- Admit this problem as a deficit
+- **Admit** this problem as a deficit

 ## TODOs